ProfessorDaneTaylor/Fall_2020_MTH563/HW0/docs/source/floyds_documentation.rst

-Dane's Module
+Floyd's Module
 =====================================

-These are the functions that Dane created:
+These are the functions that Floyd created:

-.. automodule:: danes_module
+.. automodule:: floyd_module
    :members: